DESI DR2 Baryon Acoustic Oscillations from the Lyman Alpha Forest Multipoles: Validation with DR2 mocks

 \subsection{BAO constraining power}

 Let us begin by assessing the potential information loss due to the projection from the full grid $(r_\bot, r_\|)$ to Legendre multipoles.
 We first eliminate modeling error complications and stochastic noise in measured correlations by generating a data vector at the fiducial model.
-In order to judge both methods on an equal footing, we use covariance matrices derived from mock data, as larger statistics mitigate the non-Gaussianity of the likelihood function.
+In order to judge both methods on equal footing, we use covariance matrices derived from mock data, since larger statistics mitigate the non-Gaussianity of the likelihood function, and we ignore the Hartlap and Percival corrections.

 Fig.~\ref{fig:bao_forecast_mockcov} demonstrates that the information loss in the BAO parameters is small in the Legendre multipole space, and the monopole and quadrupole contain most of the BAO constraining power of the data.
 The baseline DR2 analysis, which includes the B-region, constrains $\aiso$ with $0.68\%$ precision and $\aAP$ with $1.8\%$ precision.
-These deteriorate by $8\%$ and $7\%$ respectively, for an A-region-only analysis.
-A monopole and quadrupole only analysis (using just the A-region) does minimally worse compared to this, where $\aiso$ precision worsens by an additional $5\%$ and $\aAP$ by $9\%$.
-Including the hexadecapole improves both BAO constraints by merely $2\%$.
-For completeness, the $\ell_\mathrm{max}=2$ case constrains $\aiso$ with $0.76\%$ precision and $\aAP$ with $2.2\%$ precision, and expected to perform worse by $13\%$ and $17\%$ than the baseline DR2 analysis.
+These deteriorate by $10\%$ for an A-region-only analysis.
+A monopole and quadrupole-only analysis (using just the A-region) does minimally worse compared to this, where $\aiso$ precision worsens by an additional $4\%$ and $\aAP$ by $7\%$.
+Including the hexadecapole improves both BAO constraints by only $2\%$ and $4\%$, respectively, while equivalence between the baseline and truncated multipole analyses is reached at a very high $\ell_\mathrm{max}=12$.
+However, the resulting data vector is still approximately seven times smaller than the baseline data vector.
+For completeness, the $\ell_\mathrm{max}=2$ case constrains $\aiso$ with $0.75\%$ precision and $\aAP$ with $2.1\%$ precision, and is expected to perform worse by $14.5\%$ and $17.6\%$ than the baseline DR2 choices.